 To create a change, one has to be the change.
 The opportunity to make searching for research information simpler through better design arose when the College of Engineering and Information Technology (abbv: COEIT) came calling with its research website.
 I teamed up with a friend of mine who is currently pursuing his Ph.D.
-Additionally, his inputs over the course of the project were invaluable along with the instructors.
+His inputs over the course of the project were invaluable along with the instructors.

 Methods: User Research, Contextual Inquiry, Competitive Analysis, User Interviews, Usability Testing, Persona Development, Task Analysis, Heuristic Evaluation, Participatory Design, Wireframing, Rapid Prototyping.

 With the growing number of researchers and internet readers alike, how can we improve the usability of the COEIT research website of UMBC to better showcase the research done at the institution?

 - Inconsistent content

 - The site should be designed for an assortment of users